 Ben is an established contemporary art specialist.
 He began his career working in the Old Master and 20th Century markets before moving into the contemporary market.
 He has over 20 years’ experience working in the UK and international art markets.

 A graduate of Trinity College Dublin and the Courtauld Institute of Art London, Ben has developed specialist level knowledge in Old Masters, Impressionist, Modern and Post War & Contemporary art.
 In addition to this Ben has extensive project management experience having curated and produced over 100 art projects spanning highly complex multi-venue festivals to smaller bespoke events.
 He has worked with governmental, institutional and commercial partners including the National Gallery, V&A, the Serpentine Gallery, the Courtauld Institute, Christie’s, Sotheby’s and the Russian Ministry of Culture.

-Alastair has been involved in the antiques industry for almost 20 years as an auctioneer and valuer.
+Alastair has been involved in the antiques industry for over 20 years as an auctioneer and valuer.
 Alastair has a particularly broad knowledge with interests and passions to include the following specialities; militaria, watches, automobilia, rock and pop, posters, comics books, and musical instruments.

 Alastair is a qualified, professional member of the National Association of Valuers and Auctioneers and was elected a Fellow of The Royal Society of Arts in 2017.